Authentication

 That’s why running watasu config:set FOO=bar works without --app when you’re inside your app’s repo — the remote tells the CLI which app to target.

-- on workstations, use browser login.
+- On workstations, use browser login.
 It rotates cleanly with your account.

-- in CI, use API keys.
+- In CI, use API keys.
 Treat them like any other deploy credential.

-- when scripting, always pass
+- When scripting, always pass

 --appexplicitly.
 Implicit remote-based resolution is convenient interactively but a footgun in CI.